tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 go run main.go  0.90s user 2.02s system 107% cpu 2.715 total
 ```

+So I hope you agree with me in saying that the defers themselves are *preetty cheap*.

 ## Outro

 So that's all from me today!

-We saw the `_defer` struct itself, and examined what's an open-coded defer and the latest Go 1.14 optimizations.
+We saw the `_defer` struct itself, and explained what's an open-coded defer and the latest Go 1.14 optimizations.

 We examined how defer calls are translated to machine code, and how defers are created, scheduled and executed.